sujan22359/Solar-Panel-Detection-using-Deep-Learning/README.md

 ## Results
 The model achieved high accuracy and ROC-AUC score on the test set, demonstrating its effectiveness in detecting solar panels.
 Below are some sample predictions:

-## Contributing
-Contributions are welcome!
-Please read the CONTRIBUTING.md file for guidelines on how to contribute to this project.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
-     You can update your README.md file with this content to make it more comprehensive and informative.